yarhon/YarhonRouteGuardBundle/README.md

 To add support for your authorization rules you have to implement 2 classes:
 * Test provider (`Yarhon\RouteGuardBundle\Security\TestProvider\TestProviderInterface`)
 * Test resolver (`Yarhon\RouteGuardBundle\Security\TestResolver\TestResolverInterface`)

+and register them as services.

+If you are not using services autoconfiguration, you need to add `yarhon_route_guard.test_provider` tag to test provider service, and `yarhon_route_guard.test_resolver` tag to test resolver service.